fazildgr8/ros_autonomous_slam/README.md

 2. It simultaneously starts the **Autonomous explorer** which is a Python based controller to move around the robot grazing all the areas whcih helps the **SLAM** Node to complete the mapping.
 The default algorithm used for the exploration is RRT algorithm.
 I have also created a explorer method which uses Bug Wall following algorithm for exploration which can be tested by adding ```explorer``` argument to the launch which takes ```[RRT,BUG_WALLFOLLOW]```.
 ### Setting Exploration region in RVIZ Window ([More Details](http://wiki.ros.org/rrt_exploration/Tutorials/singleRobot))
 The RRT exploration requires a rectangular region around to be defined in the RVIZ window using four points and an starting point for exploration within the known region of the robot.
-The total five points must be defined in the exact sequence given below using the RVIZ **Publish Points** option.
+The total five points must be defined in the exact sequence given below using the RVIZ **Publish Points** option.<br />
 ![points_sequence](media/points_seq.png)
 **Monitor the Mapping process in RVIZ window** and sit back and relax unitll our robot finishes mapping XD .
 Once you are satisfied with the constructed map, Save the map. <br />